BENEFITS OF AUDIO DESCRIPTION IN EDUCATION

 Kids love movies!
 Movies, videos, and other forms of multimedia are, these days, integral to public, private, and special education curriculum.
 If you're a young person who can't see or can't see well, audio description provides access to all the visual images of the movies that sighted young people enjoy.

-Students choose an audio-described film or video from the more than thousands of titles available through DCMP - visit www.dcmp.org.
-Or a young person who is blind can borrow an audio-described video or film from a library, and dozens of audio-described films videos are available for purchase through the ACB-ADP's website at www.acb.org/adp/dvds.html.
+Or a young person who is blind can borrow an audio described video or film from a library, and thousands of audio described films and videos are available via streaming services.
+You can visit the ACB-ADP's website at www.acb.org/adp/dvds.html for lists of DVDs and films with audio description.

 ACB-DCMP Benefits of Audio Description In Education